RickGroot/progressive-web-apps-2021/README.md

 * Data manipulation, checking image types (optional)

 ### Week 2
 New week, new me.
 This week I started making some progress.
 I realised babel and other stuff isn't necessary for now, so I deleted that functionality.
 After that I started pushing to heroku, which worked and now I can see all of my stuff in the browser.
 It's a huge cleanup which has set me back, but I think from here on out I can make good progress.
 Next I started adding more modules, and more pages.
 Now there is a detail page whitch fetches a single image, and also a not found page.
+I also implemented a manifest.json which contains all icons and colors, and I addd a serviceworker.
+My serviceworker saves some data from the app, like my manifest file, an offline page and the CSS.
+If the user has nog internet connection the pages will not be fetched, and instead it renders an offline page.
+This only works when the user has visited the site before.

 ## Install this project